ryanaguilar/aeripy/README.rst

 * The end user does not have to remember the endpoints.
 The methods are largely named according to what resource they want, i.e. get_staff(), get_students(), etc.
 * Exception handling.
 Instead of an entire update batch failing, the module will log the unsucessful attempts.
 * Logging.
 The end user can see what failed and why, without having to decipher HTTP error codes.
-* The user can filter API calls with an argument rather than constructing the request with the correct paramters.
+* Querying.
+The user can filter API calls by simply adding an argument to the method.

 Note: Aeripy is in no way affiliated with Aeries Software, Inc. This module is based on their publicly available documentation.